-Welcome to what may very well be the largest collection of German ancestral settlements with sourced geographical coordinates.
+Welcome to what may very well be the largest collection of German ancestral settlements with predominately verified geographical coordinates.
 These settlements occurred from the latter seventeen to the early nineteen hundreds, initiated then primarily by invitation.

 In 1762 Catherine the Great, the Russian Czarina issued her first manifesto inviting foreigners to settle in Russia.
 When the first manifesto failed, Catherine introduced a second one in 1763, which included many more attractive privileges.
 It initiated a mass migration over a four year period of at least 25,000 Germans to the Volga River region.
 This original migration resulted in the establishment of 104 German villages within the Russian Empire.